 Guest Post By Rick Blaisdell, CTO ConnectEDU Perhaps to recap some of the things that I have written about during the year, I would now like to propose a set of best practices for a cloud computing implementation, the ones that I believe are crucial.
 Here are the 4 most important aspects to determining the success of such an IT project:

-One of the largest growth areas in the datacenter throughout 2011 has been the concept of a Converged Infrastructure, and everyone wants a piece of the pie including HP, IBM, Dell, and VCE (the VMware, Cisco, EMC alliance).
-All of these manufacturers will tell you that converged infrastructure is the greatest thing to happen to the X86 space in the datacenter since, well, we started building datacenters.
+A popular growth area in the datacenter over the past decade, has been the concept of a hyper-hyper-converged infrastructure, and everyone wants a piece of the pie including HP, IBM, and Dell EMC.
+All of these manufacturers will tell you that hyper-hyper-converged infrastructure is the greatest thing to happen to the X86 space in the datacenter since, well, we started building datacenters.
 However, like any technology, this is not a one size fits all solution.